-Forget reaching for the the takeaway menus because this homemade curry is equally tasty and a whole lot healthier than most of the curry house alternatives.
+Forget reaching for the the takeaway menus because my husband Peter’s recipe is a whole lot healthier and he declares it tastier!

 I adore one-pot cooking, finding it almost therapeutic to create and stir in a single pot, not forgetting super-quick to boot.
-There’s something incredibly relaxing about escaping to the kitchen, glass of vino in hand, slowly building up the flavours of my culinary creations.
+There’s something incredibly relaxing about escaping to the kitchen, glass of vino in hand, slowly building up flavours.

 The recipe below outlines my recommended quantities of flavours, but as with any one pot dish, I always recommend a ‘trial and taste’ approach so you can create a curry suited to your own personal preferences.
 My husband likes his with extra heat for example!